AryamanGoenka0910/MIG/README.md

 ## MIG Algo Building Framework

-For use for members of MIG to research, develop, and backtest algorithmic trading strategies
+For use for members of MIG to research, develop, and backtest algorithmic trading strategies CHECK example_main.py for example usage of framework CHECK MIG-Docs: https://docs.michiganinvestmentgroup.com/ for usage of Conda Env

 ### Example use of Data Loading from Polygon